ajgomez529/checkout-order-total-kata/README.md

 Based on the following: https://github.com/PillarTechnology/kata-checkout-order-total

 ## Requirements
-Tested in Python 3.6+.
+Tested in Python 3.5+.
-No additional dependencies used.
+No additional dependencies required for use.

 ## Installation
 Place `checkout.py` in your project directory.
 To run the test suite, ensure `checkout.py` and `test_suite_checkout.py` are in the same directory.